Abdelhek115/tac2015-event-detection/readme.md

 # Event Nugget Extraction using Deep Neural Networks
 This repository contains the files for our Event Nugget Detection systems that was submitted to the TAC 2015 shared task on Event Nugget Detection.
+It is described in the paper [Event Nugget Detection, Classification and Coreference Resolution using
+Deep Neural Networks and Gradient Boosted Decision Trees](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/publikationen/2015/2015_TAC_Event_Nugget_Detection.pdf).

 We implemented a feed-forward network following the approach of Collobert et al., 'NLP (almost) from scratch' and trained it on the provided data.